🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Sellers who want to pull a fast one will advocate for an out-of-water test.
 However, any used boat that still has years left of fishing, water sports and recreation should be able to perform in its environment.

 Another question that should always be asked is to see the service record.
-Problematic trends and lack of services appear in paperwork so that you can tell if a boat was looked after or left to rot.
+Problematic trends and lack of services appear in the paperwork so that you can tell if a boat was looked after or left to rot.

 Lucky for potential boat buyers, there are significant ways to tell if a used boat will sink your wallet before making the big purchase.